-where inequality (i) holds because of Assumption~\ref{assumption:kernel}, and inequality (ii) comes from the definition of $\mc{A}$ in as in \eqref{def:consistency_hat_d}.
-Since we require $\delta_{N, n} /h \rightarrow 0$, we can employ the same argument used in proving \eqref{eq:lemma_numerator_2_K} to show that there exists constants $0<D_4 < D_5 <\infty$ such that \footnote{ Here we drop the conditioning because it is straightforward verify that the analysis does not depend on specific realization of $\{\zeta_i\}_{i\in \mc{S}^c}$. }
+where inequality (i) follows from Assumption~\ref{assumption:kernel}, and inequality (ii) comes from the definition of $\mc{A}$ in~\eqref{def:consistency_hat_d}.
+Since we require $\delta_{N, n} /h\rightarrow 0$ in Theorem~\ref{thm:bias_variance}, we employ the same argument used to prove~\eqref{eq:lemma_numerator_2_eq_2} and~\eqref{eq:lemma_numerator_2_eq_3} to show that (the proof is analogous and is therefore omitted) there exist constants $0<D_4 < D_5 <\infty$ such that\footnote{ Here we drop the conditioning because it is straightforward to verify that the analysis does not depend on the specific realization of $\{\zeta_i\}_{i \in \mc{S}^c}$. }